pivotal/docs-tap/local-source-proxy/install.hbs.md

   - Google Artifact Registry has the form `MY-REGISTRY-REGION-docker.pkg.dev/my-project/local-source/image`.
   - Google Cloud Registry has the form `gcr.io/my-project/local-source`.

-- `push_secret` is required.
+- `local_source_proxy.push_secret` is required.
 This is the push secret reference that has the permission to push artifacts to the repository mentioned in `local_source_proxy.repository`.

-- `push_secret.create_export` is `false` by default.
+- `local_source_proxy.push_secret.create_export` is `false` by default.
 Set it as `true` to tell Local Source Proxy to create a `SecretExport` for the referenced secret and own it.
 Do one of the following if you're reusing the secret that already existed in your cluster:

   - Ensure that it's not exported by any other process
   - Set this flag to `false` and ensure that it is exportable to the `tap-local-source-system` namespace by using a `SecretExport` resource

-- `pull_secret` is optional, but recommended for production.
+- `local_source_proxy.pull_secret` is optional, but recommended for production.
 Use the credential that has pull permissions.
 You can re-use `lsp-push-credentials` that have pull access if you chose not to create a separate request for pulling.

-- `pull_secret.create_export` is `false` by default.
+- `local_source_proxy.pull_secret.create_export` is `false` by default.
 Set it as `true` to tell Local Source Proxy to create a SecretExport for the referenced secret and own it.

+In a production installation of Tanzu Application Platform, do not share the registry secret that has write access across developer namespaces.
+Instead, distribute a separate registry secret that only has read access.

+In such cases, `pull_secret` can be specified, and `source-controller` uses the `pull_secret` to pull source artifacts for deployment.

+The `pull_secret` uses a Docker registry credentials secret referenced by its `name` and `namespace`.

+To enable the Tanzu Application Platform installer to automatically create a `SecretExport` resource in the specified `namespace` for exporting the secret to developer namespaces, set `pull_secret.create_export` to `true`.

+Alternatively, if `create_export` is set to `false`, you must manually create the `SecretExport` resource in the referenced `namespace`.

 Do one of the following if you're reusing the secret that already existed in your cluster:

 - Ensure that it's not exported by any other process
 - Set this flag to `false` and ensure that it is exportable to developer namespaces by using a `SecretExport` resource

-### <a id="create-secretexport-rsrc"></a> (Optional) Create the SecretExport resource
+### <a id="create-secretexport-rsrc"></a> Create the SecretExport resource

-If you set the `create_export` to `false` in `tap-values.yaml`, apply the following YAML to create the `SecretExport` resource:
+If you left `create_export` as `true` in `tap-values.yaml`, skip this procedure.
+If you set the `create_export` to `false`, apply the following YAML in `tap-values.yaml` to create the `SecretExport`
+resource:

 Use this YAML for `push-secret`: